Table of Contents

 An increasing net worth is a sign of good financial health.
 It means debt is decreasing, assets are increasing, or a combination of both.

 If you’ve never calculated your net worth before, now is a good time to start.
-It’s possible your net worth has declined recently, due to the extreme circumstances we’ve all been living through this year.
+It’s possible your net worth has declined recently, due to the extreme circumstances we’ve all experienced in recent years.

 Use your net worth number to guide you in your future financial decisions.
 Maybe you’ll need to really focus on paying down debt, or boosting your investment accounts.